dresa/japanese-puzzle/README.md

 * ``java JapanesePuzzle < [inputfile.txt]`` (as stdin)

 The program accepts its input in two formats:

-1. Give input as the number of consecutive blacks on rows and columns directly.
+1. Give input as a sequence of lengths of consecutive blacks on rows and columns.
 For example, see ``examples/ristikko_06_sequence.txt``.
 All row sequences are started with an underscore ``_`` and column sequencies with a bar ``|``; all numbers in a sequence should be separated by whitespace.
 The sequence has rows in top-bottom order, and the numbers are read from left to right; columns are listed from left to right, and numbers are read from top to bottom.

 2. Give input as a black-white solution, from which row sums and column sums are computed.
 The black and white pixels should use hash symbols ``#`` and dots ``.``, respectively.
 For example, see ``examples/ristikko_06.txt``.

-Since the solution for ``ristikko_06`` is unique, the program returns the correct solution for either input format:
+Since the solution for ``ristikko_06`` is unique, the program returns the correct *steam train* solution for either input format:

     Solution 1:
                            2  4  3  4  5  1  4  1  1  5  1  1  5  1  1  3  2  2  1  1